iloveyii/docker/README.md

 Docker compose is used to make it easy to run multiple containers by specifying them in a file with name docker-compose.yml.
 This is like a configuration file which make it easy to not write the options in the command line again and again.

-To demonstrate this we create a backend application service product-service inside directory product.
-And a frontend application in PHP inside directory website.
+To demonstrate this we created a backend application service: product-service inside directory product.
+And a frontend application : website in PHP inside directory website.

 A sample docker-compose file look like: